microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 ## Deploy Cert Manager

-As all local media bots the sample needs a properly signed certificate, with a trust chain up to generally trusted root authority.
+Like any local media bots, the sample needs a properly signed certificate, with a trust chain up to generally trusted root authority.
 To create the certificate for the sample in our AKS cluster we use cert manager with [Let's Encrypt](https://letsencrypt.org/).